Mirage (Fleetwood Mac album)

-Mirage is the thirteenth studio album by British-American rock band Fleetwood Mac, released on 2 July 1982 by Warner Bros.
+Mirage is the thirteenth studio album by the British and American rock band Fleetwood Mac, released on 2 July 1982 by Warner Bros.
 Records.
 This studio effort's soft rock sound stood in stark contrast to its more experimental predecessor, 1979's Tusk.
 Mirage yielded several singles: "Hold Me" (which peaked at number four on the US Billboard Pop Chart, remaining there for seven weeks), "Gypsy" (number 12 US Pop Chart), "Love in Store" (number 22 US Pop Chart), "Oh Diane" (number 9 in the UK), and "Can't Go Back" (number 83 in the UK).
 In addition, "Wish You Were Here" was released in Jamaica only, and topped the Jamaican singles chart.

 Background

 After the completion of the worldwide Tusk Tour, the band took a year-long hiatus.
 During this time, Stevie Nicks, Mick Fleetwood, and Lindsey Buckingham each started solo careers, with Nicks achieving a multi-platinum, number-one success with 1981's Bella Donna.
 Ken Caillat, who reprised his role as producer after working with the band on Rumours and Tusk, remembered that there was a sense of rivalry between Nicks and Buckingham over the commercial trajectory of their solo careers.